 is surjective. \end{thm}

-But, the proof for Theorem~\ref{0surface-ext} does not use the trace map of Frobenius.
-We use results on the minimal model theory established in \cite{T2} and \cite{T3}.
+However, the proof of Theorem~\ref{0surface-ext} does not use the trace map of Frobenius.
+We use instead results on the minimal model theory established in \cite{T2} and \cite{T3}.

-\begin{nasi}[Overview of contents] In Section~1, we summarize the notations.
-In Section~2, we see the definition and some basic properties of the trace map of Frobenius.
-The trace map of Frobenius is obtained by applying the functor $\mathcal Hom_{\mathcal O_X}(-, \omega_X)$ to the Frobenius map $\mathcal O_X\to F_*\mathcal O_X.$ In Section~3, we see some known facts on Cartier operator.
-We can consider the trace map of Frobenius as Cartier operator.
+\begin{nasi}[Overview of contents] In Section~1, we summarize the notation.
+In Section~2, we give the definition and some basic properties of the trace map of Frobenius.
+The trace map of Frobenius is obtained by applying the functor $\mathcal Hom_{\mathcal O_X}(-, \omega_X)$ to the Frobenius map $\mathcal O_X\to F_*\mathcal O_X.$ In Section~3, we recall some known facts about the Cartier operator.
+We can consider the trace map of Frobenius as a Cartier operator.
 The Cartier operator is defined by the de Rham complex.
-We use Cartier operator to consider the relation between the trace map of Frobenius and \'etale base changes.
-In Section~4, we show Theorem~\ref{0surface-special-extension} and Theorem~\ref{0trace-curve}.
-In Section~5, we prove Theorem~\ref{0trace-surface} for the case where $\kappa=1$.
-In Section~6, we show Theorem~\ref{0trace-surface} for the case where $\kappa=2$.
+We use the Cartier operator to consider the relation between the trace map of Frobenius and \'etale base change.
+In Section~4, we prove Theorem~\ref{0surface-special-extension} and Theorem~\ref{0trace-curve}.
+In Section~5, we prove Theorem~\ref{0trace-surface} when $\kappa=1$.
+In Section~6, we prove Theorem~\ref{0trace-surface} when $\kappa=2$.
 In Section~7, by using Theorem~\ref{0trace-surface}, we show Theorem~\ref{0threefold-extension}.
 In Section~8, we prove Theorem~\ref{0trace-surface-cex}.
-In Section~9, we show Theorem~\ref{0surface-ext}. \end{nasi}
+In Section~9, we prove Theorem~\ref{0surface-ext}. \end{nasi}

-\begin{nasi}[Overview of related literature] We summarize literature related to this paper with respect to the basepoint free theorem, the extension theorem, the trace map of Frobenius and the minimal model theory in positive characteristic.
+\begin{nasi}[Overview of related literature] We give some general references to the literature related to this paper in connection with the basepoint free theorem, the extension theorem, the trace map of Frobenius and the minimal model theory in positive characteristic.

-(Basepoint free theorem and extension theorem) The motivation of this paper is the basepoint free theorem and the extension theorem in characteristic zero.
-Thus, let us summarize some known results on them.
-Kawamata and Shokurov established the basepoint fee theorem for klt pairs (cf. \cite{KMM}, \cite{KM}). \cite{Ambro} generalizes this result (cf. \cite{Fujino}).
+{\em Basepoint free theorem and extension theorem}.
+The motivation of this paper comes from the basepoint free theorem and the extension theorem in characteristic zero.
+Thus, let us summarize some known results on this topic.
+Kawamata and Shokurov established the basepoint free theorem for klt pairs (cf. \cite{KMM}, \cite{KM}). \cite{Ambro} generalized this result (cf. \cite{Fujino}).
 The extension theorem is established by Hacon and M\textsuperscript{c}Kernan (\cite[Theorem~5.4.21]{HM}).
-This theorem is a key to show the existence of the flip (\cite{BCHM}).
+This theorem is a key to proving the existence of flips (\cite{BCHM}).
 For related topics, see \cite{DHP} and \cite{FG}.